 The Department of Community Health Sciences (renamed Community and Family Medicine in 1979, and Family Medicine and Community Health in 2019) has long been described as a “catch all,” a department that took in divisions and programs that didn’t belong anywhere else in the medical center.

-Origins of the Department
+Timeline: History of the Department